The Best Organic Olive Oil Brands for Cooking in 2025

 Olive oil is a type of oil made from olives, the fruit of the olive tree.
 Yes, it really is as simple as that!
 While there are different types of olive oil, it all comes down to that simple fact.

 While this is still done, modern production more often uses steel blades to extract the oil.
-It is this initial pressing that gives the best quality olive oil, and there is very rarely a second pressing.

 What Is Organic Olive Oil?